mdolab/pyoptsparse/doc/install.rst

 .. note::
   Some optimizers are proprietary and their sources are not distributed with pyOptSparse.
   To use them, please follow the instructions on specific optimizer pages.

+For those who intend to use pyOptSparse with IPOPT, OpenMDAO developers provide a `bash script <https://github.com/OpenMDAO/build_pyoptsparse>`_ that simplifies the installation of the optimizer with different linear solvers.

 Testing
 -------